redding/ns-options/README.md

 # NsOptions

-NsOptions provides an API for defining, organizing and using options.
+A Ruby DSL for defining, organizing and accessing options.
 Use namespaces to organize options.
 Read and write option values using accessors.

 ## Usage